 What’s your take on switching seats on a plane?
 Drop a comment below!

-UPDATED: Here’s some good insight from a reader, which will make you think twice about giving anyone attitude for saying no.
+UPDATED: Here’s some good insight from a reader, which will make you think twice about giving anyone attitude for saying no:

 “One other thought on switching.
 When I was an armed federal officer on the flight (plain clothes), I could not switch seats.
 The pilot and flight crew needed to know where I was in the event of an emergency.
 Now I couldn’t disclose that at the time of the request and had to decline.
 Then came the looks.
 Now a flight attendant wouldn’t ask that because they know the reason.
 It was usually an individual request.
-So I’ll reemphasize not to get made at the person who refuses.
+So I’ll reemphasize not to get mad at the person who refuses.
 There may be another reason.”

 43 Comments On "Are You Obligated to Switch Seats on a Plane?"